FREQUENTLY ASKED QUESTIONS

-Track and Trail River Camp is open all year round. (we close 15 January till 15 March)
+Track & Trail River Camp is open almost all year round. (we close 15 January till 15 March)

-South Luangwa National Park is located in the Southern end of the Great Rift Valley, Zambia.
-Together with North Luangwa National Park and Luambe National Park it is known as the Luangwa Valley.
-The South Luangwa National park is accessible all year around and known for its high population of leopards as well as large herds of elephant and great numbers of hippo’s and crocodiles in the river.
+South Luangwa National Park is located at the southern end of the Great Rift Valley in Zambia.
+Together with North Luangwa National Park and Luambe National Park, it is known as the Luangwa Valley.
+The South Luangwa National Park is accessible all year round and is known for its large population of leopards, as well as herds of elephants, and great numbers of hippos and crocodiles.

-According to most travel guides the best time to go on safari is the dry season from April to January, especially from September when the animals will gather around water holes and rivers.
-This period is also the easiest time to travel, The winter nights – in June and July – are cool and sometimes cold, with warm and pleasant temperatures during daytime.
-October is the hottest month in Zambia, so be prepared for temperatures of over 40C.
+According to most travel guides, the best time to go on safari is during the dry season (April to November), especially from September, when animals gather around water holes and rivers.
+This period is also the easiest time to travel – winter nights (in June and July) are cool, sometimes even cold, with warm, pleasant temperatures during the day.
+October is the hottest month in Zambia, so be prepared for temperatures of over 40°C.

-The emerald or rainy season starts in November up to early April.
-Due to an abundance of water, wildlife is scattered during this time of the year and although the landscape is absolutely stunning with all vegetation being lush and green, the density of the vegetation makes it also less easy to spot animals.
+The emerald or rainy season starts in November and lasts until early April.
+Due to an abundance of water, wildlife is scattered during this time of the year, and although the landscape is absolutely stunning, with lush green vegetation, the density of foliage makes it less easy to spot animals.
 On the other hand, birdwatching is now at its best.
-In the emerald season the weather is variable with occasional rains in November and December.
-In one day, you can have bright sunshine and heavy downpours and fortunately the rain does not usually last long.
-However a disadvantage of traveling in the emerald season is that dirt roads could become impassable.
-The peak of the rainy season occurs from January to end of March, with short heavy rainstorms mainly at night.
+The weather is variable, with occasional rain in November and December.
+The peak of the rainy season occurs from January to the end of March, with short heavy rainstorms, mainly at night.
 One disadvantage of travelling during the emerald season is that dirt roads can become impassable.

-Temperature: The peak of the rainy season with brief, heavy rainstorms
+Weather: The peak of the rainy season, with brief, heavy rainstorms.

-Highlights: Luangwa River Safaris by boat – birding safaris – most predators to be found near the roads – breeding season impala
+Highlights: Luangwa River boat safaris, bird safaris, most predators to be found near the roads, breeding season for impala.

-Temperature: Cool and dry (coolest month is June)
+Weather: Cool and dry (coolest month is June).

-Highlights: high concentrations of various animals around the lodge and the Luangwa River – breeding season of carmine bee-eaters
+Highlights: High concentrations of animals around the lodge and the Luangwa River, breeding season for carmine bee-eaters.

-Highlights: birding safaris – peak season of birth for many antilope species and other mammals
+Highlights: Bird safaris, peak birthing season for many antelope species and other mammals.

-Flight schedules change regularly, especially in this part of the world, so although this information is correct at time of posting on the net, please check with the airline or us for the most up-to-date information before planning your safari.
+Flight schedules change regularly, especially in this part of the world, so although this information is correct at time of publication, please check with the airline or us for the most up-to-date information before planning your safari.

 International arrivals into Zambia can be made through Lusaka (Zambia’s main international airport), Livingstone and Mfuwe.
 Both Lusaka and Livingstone have daily scheduled flights from international airlines.

-Track and Trail River Camp is a 40 minutes drive from the Airport and we organize transfers to and from the airport.
+Track & Trail River Camp is a 40-minute drive from the airport, and we organise transfers to and from the airport.
 We are happy to help you with flight arrangements within Zambia or from Malawi.

-Lusaka to Chipata will take around 7-8 hours depending on how fast you drive.
-The road conditions have improved considerably the last few years.
-From Chipata to Mfuwe (South Luangwa National Park) will take you around 3 hours.
-The road is in reasonable state at present and the road is being tarred.
-South Luangwa National Park is approximately 5-6 hours from Lusaka.
+Driving from Lusaka to Chipata takes around seven to eight hours.
+The road conditions have improved considerably over the last few years.
+From Chipata to Mfuwe (South Luangwa National Park) takes around three hours.
+The road is in a reasonable state at present and is tarred from Lusaka all the way to Mfuwe.
+South Luangwa National Park is approximately nine to ten hours from Lusaka.

 Domestic and, where applicable, international airport departure taxes are included in your ticket costs.
-On domestic flights, tax is $8 per person payable in US dollars or Zambian kwacha.
+On domestic flights, tax is $8 per person, payable in US dollars or Zambian kwacha.
 On international flights out of Lusaka, departure tax is $25 per person, payable in US dollars cash only.
-Out of Lilongwe on an international flight, departure tax is $25 per person, payable in US dollars cash only.
+On an international flight out of Lilongwe, departure tax is $25 per person, payable in US dollars cash only.

-Passports must be valid 6 months from date of entry and must contain at least 2 blank pages.
+Passports must be valid for six months from the date of entry, and must contain at least two blank pages.

-On arrival into Zambia you will enter through Lusaka, Livingstone or Mfuwe (South Luangwa National Park).
-Visas are required by nationals of most foreign countries and this information can be obtained from your nearest Zambian Embassy/Consulate.
-However most travelers decide to obtain their visa on the airport -just before picking up luggage- at the immigration desk.
+On arrival into Zambia, you enter through Lusaka, Livingstone or Mfuwe (South Luangwa National Park).
+Visas are required by nationals of most foreign countries, and the relevant information can be obtained from your nearest Zambian Embassy or Consulate.
+However, most travellers obtain their visa at the airport immigration desk, just before collecting their luggage.

-Zambia is regarded as a malaria area and therefore proper prevention, by way of malaria prophylaxis is recommended.
-There are many different strains of Malaria requiring specific drugs.
-Please consult your doctor for the right prophylactic (anti Malarial) drugs.
-You may also require proof of Yellow Fever and other vaccinations, so please make sure these are up to date.
-South Luangwa area is very fortunate to always have a Western doctor available, and if necessary the doctor can be called out for our guests.
-This medical program is sponsored by the lodges that are active in the area.
+Zambia is regarded as a malaria area, therefore proper prevention, by way of antimalarial medication, is recommended.
+There are many different strains of malaria requiring specific medication, so please consult your doctor for the correct type.
+You may also require proof of yellow fever and other vaccinations, so please make sure these are up to date.
+The South Luangwa area is very fortunate to have a western doctor available; if necessary, the doctor can be called out for our guests, at a fee.
+This medical programme is sponsored by the lodges in the area.

-The Zambian Kwacha is the local currency.
-You can change Euro and USD at any bank or bureau de exchange.
+The local currency is the Zambian kwacha.
+You can change euros and US dollars at any bank or bureau de change.
 Credit cards are accepted within Lusaka, Livingstone and most of the safari lodges.
 However, outside these areas it is best to use cash.
-In general Visa is more widely accepted.
+In general, Visa and Master is more widely accepted.
 ATM machines can be used for cash withdrawals.
-Banking hours are from 08.15 until 14.30 on Mondays to Fridays and from 08.15 to 10.30 on the first and last Saturday of the month.
+Banking hours are 08.15-14.30 Monday to Friday, and 08.15-10.30 on the first and last Saturday of the month.

-- Neutral color shirts – blouses – light cotton tops and cotton trousers
+- Neutral colour shirts or blouses, light cotton tops and cotton trousers

-- Shirts with long sleeves to protect you from the sun and from mosquitoes
+- Long-sleeved shirts to protect you from the sun and mosquitoes

 - Trousers for evenings and cooler days